Guide - The Best of Park City

 Main Street Stalwarts

 Established Main Street restaurants typically maintain operations through shoulder season, though possibly with modified schedules.
-High West Distillery, Riverhorse on Main, and Handle generally continue service.
+For example, High West Distillery, Riverhorse on Main, and Handle are open during the spring months.

 Seasonal dining coverage tracks which establishments operate year-round versus those with seasonal schedules.